skulpt/skulpt/strings.rst

         The value given to an optional parameter if no argument for it is provided in the function call.

-    docstring
-        A string constant on the first line of a function or module definition (and as we will see later, in class and method definitions as well).
-        Docstrings provide a convinient way to associate documentation with code.
-Docstrings are also used by the ``doctest`` module for automated testing.

     dot notation
         Use of the **dot operator**, ``.``, to access functions inside a